Coogee, New South Wales: Geography and landmarks

 Coogee Bay Road runs from Randwick to Coogee Beach which is relatively protected through its formation as a bay.
 The surrounding coastline is mostly cliffs, decreasing in height down to the beach in the western part of the bay.
 The bay is sheltered from the roughest seas by Wedding Cake Island, a rocky reef about 800m off the southern headland.
-There is an annual swimming event around the island in November.
+There is an bi-annual swimming event around the island, normally in November & April.

 The beach itself drops off rapidly at the edge of the water, which can result in a dangerous shore break particularly when the surf is large.
 The combination of this shore break and high visitor numbers mean that Coogee has more spinal injuries than any other Australian beach.

 In larger surf, there are often rip currents at both the northern end and at the southern ends, and also quite frequently in the centre of the beach.
 These are simply the places where the incoming water escapes most naturally.
 It is claimed by some locals that the rip in the centre of the beach is partly caused by the remaining foundations of the old entertainment pier (see above – history).

 At the northern end of the beach are stairs leading from Dolphin Point down to the old Giles baths.
 This is now an open rock pool carved out of the surrounding rocks.
 This area is now known as "Dolphin Point".
 The doorway and a four-metre high bronze sculpture serve as a memorial to twenty of the Australian victims of the 2002 Bali bombing who were residents of Coogee and its neighbouring suburbs, including six members of the Coogee Dolphins rugby league team.

 A short walk further to the north is Gordons Bay, which is a popular location for snorkeling.
 At the southern end is the Ross Jones Memorial Pool just below the Coogee Surf Life Saving Club.
 Also at the southern end are two small reefs, the inner and the outer.
 Further south is a coastal walk that goes past the women's baths and Wylie's Baths.

 Coogee is one of Australia's more densely populated areas, with apartment buildings in every style from the 1930s onwards.
 Some free-standing houses remain.
-The suburb is a popular destination for tourists, particularly backpackers.

-The Coogee Bay Hotel is an important local landmark.